cadenzaflow/cadenzaflow-docs-static/get-started/content/archive/java-process-app/forms.md

 Save the form with the file name `approve-loan.form` to `src/main/resources`.

 After that, open the process with the modeler.
 Click on the user task.
-In the properties panel, click on `Forms` select `Camunda Forms` as type, insert `approve-loan` into the `Form reference` field, and choose `latest` as binding.
+In the properties panel, click on `Forms` select `CadenzaFlow Forms` as type, insert `approve-loan` into the `Form reference` field, and choose `latest` as binding.

 # Adjust the deployment descriptor file